 - a drizzle of your favorite cooking oil (optional)

 note: Measure the herbs loosely packed.
 You can also use dried herbs if you do not have fresh however you will use much less as dried are more potent.
 I would say about 1/3 the amount.
 You may also use fresh tomatoes or a combo of both jarred/boxed and fresh.
 I prefer the taste of jarred or boxed tomatoes, but canned will work too.
 You can also use diced, strained, etc. tomatoes.
 It doesn’t have to be crushed.
+If you don’t want to cook this all day in a crockpot you can also put it on the stove for about 30 minutes.

 Using a food processor chop up carrots, celery and garlic (if not using crushed).
 Add all ingredients in crock-pot and cook on high for 6-7 hours.
 Check sauce every few hours, if sauce is too watery, take top off crock pot and continue cooking to allow some liquid to evaporate.
 Serve with pasta and Kale & Lentil Balls.